Al-Bira, Baysan: History

-It has been suggested that the village was the site mentioned in the records of Tutmose III´s military campaign in Palestine in 1468 BC.
+It has been suggested that the village was the site mentioned in the records of Tutmose III's military campaign in Palestine in 1468 BC.

 Ottoman era

+In 1517 al-Bira was incorporated into the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 In the 1596 tax records, al-Bira was a village in the Ottoman Empire, nahiya (subdistrict) of Shafa under the liwa' (district) of Lajjun, with a population of 54 Muslim households; an estimated 297 persons.
 They paid a fixed tax rate of 25% on a number of crops, including wheat, barley, and olives, as well as on goats and beehives; a total of 12,000 akçe.

 Al-Bira appeared as a village in a map published in 1850, but was found uninhabited later in the 19th century.
 Guérin reported that "The ruins are those of a large Arab village, whose houses were built for the most part of basaltic stones.
 It replaced an ancient township, to which belongs an edifice now completely destroyed, of which there yet remain several basaltic columns and a mutilated capital."